 The Preliminary Valuations will be displayed on the Sarpy County web site beginning January 15.
 Please review your preliminary valuation listed on sarpyproperty and contact the Assessor's office, (402) 593-2122, prior to March 1 should you feel the valuation does not reflect market value.
+Please note that all Preliminary valuations are subject to change prior to March 25 when the assessor must certify the County Abstract of Assessment for Real Property report with the Property Tax Administrator 77-1514.
 Preliminary valuation review does not require a protest filing.
 The property owner still retains the right to file a protest on the property; however, the time period for filing is June 1 - 30.

 On or before June 1, in addition to the notice of preliminary valuation published pursuant to section 77-1301, the county assessor shall notify the owner of record as of May 20 of every item of real property which has been assessed at a value different than in the previous year.
 Such notice shall be given by first-class mail addressed to such owner's last-known address.
 It shall identify the item of real property and state the old and new valuation, the date convening of the county board of equalization, and the dates for filing a protest.